sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 | 0.1 | 06/08/2022 |        Yong Zhao       |       Initial version     |

 # Scope
-This document describes the high level design of feature to monitor high memory usage of containers in SONiC.
+This document describes the high level design to monitor high memory usage of containers in SONiC.

 # Definitions/Abbreviation